 PLACE CHECK HERE

 I hereby authorize The Goodkind Group to deposit any amounts owed to me by initiating credit entries to my account at the financial institution (hereinafter BANK) indicated above.
-Further, for deposits funded erroneously into my account, I authorize The Goodkind Group to debit my account for an amount NOT to exceed the original amount of the erroneous credit,
+Further, for deposits funded erroneously into my account, I authorize The Goodkind Group to debit my account for an amount NOT to exceed the original amount of the erroneous credit, which the Goodkind Group shall only undertake in compliance with 12 NYCRR Part 195.

 This authorization is to remain in full force and effect until The Goodkind Group and BANK have received written notice from me of its termination in such time and in such manner as to afford The Goodkind Group and BANK a reasonable opportunity to act on it.